ashmitha15/Calculator-Clone/README.md

 # Calculator-Clone
-The prupose of this project is to build out the calculator clone which is similar to the simple calculator with basic functionalites.
+The purpose of this project is to build out the calculator clone which is similar to the simple calculator with basic functionalites.

 Tech stack: HTML, CSS, Javascript